jimmyff/RocketBox/README.md

 ## Configuration options

-	* id [string]: This is should correspond to an ID used by the dom element that you want to contain your canvas element.
+	* id [string]: This is should correspond to an ID used by the dom element that you want to contain your canvas element
-	* autoplay [bool]: Should the app start on page load (if another app not already running), defaults to true
+	* autoplay [bool]: Should the app start on page load (if another app not already running) (default: true)
 	* fps [int]: Your apps desired frames per second
 	* width & height [ints]: the dimensions for your player
 	* title [string]: application title
 	* description [string]: application description
+	* fullscreen [bool]: enable fullscreen option (default: false)
+	* canvasResize [bool]: enable canvas resolution to be resized (default: true)